 Discussion topics may include, but are not limited to:

-- Education regarding the purpose and technique of perineal preparation, including instructions in how to perform it yourself or with a partner if desired.
+Education regarding the purpose and technique of perineal preparation, including instruction in how to perform it yourself or with a partner if desired.
 Hands-on partner training is not included in the initial consultation, and must be booked at a subsequent visit.

 If appropriate, an internal pelvic floor muscle exam will include:

-- Evaluation of your pelvic floor motor control - your ability to voluntarily contract and relax your pelvic floor muscles in the coordination required for vaginal birth.
+Evaluation of your pelvic floor motor control - your ability to voluntarily contract and relax your pelvic floor muscles, as well as the ability to push as required for vaginal birth.

-- Evaluation of your perineal flexibility and muscle tone - how easily your perineal muscles stretch in response to gentle pressure.
+Evaluation of your perineal flexibility and muscle tone - how easily your perineal muscles tolerate stretch in response to gentle pressure.

 An abbreviated perineal preparation session, to begin the process of learning how to open into the sensations of vaginal birth.